Age of Empires 1 Review

 - Pathfinding is poor.
 Units often get stuck on other units.
 Units with faster movement rates will not overtake slower units.
 A single pathfinding problem can cost you dearly, so beware.
 This is the biggest criticism, but it is a criticism that can be leveled at many real-time games, of all genre.

 - Ranged units are all but useless at hitting moving targets unless the targets are moving parallel or perpendicular to their aim; they always fire where the target was at the time of the click rather than where the target will be.
-Imagine how frustrating it is to watch a hail of one dozen arrows miss their mark on a target that you, the player, could probably hit in real life.
+Imagine how frustrating it is to watch a hail of two dozen arrows miss their mark on a target that you, the player, could probably hit in real life.

 - The savegame register lists savegames alphabetically instead of chronologically with the latest savegame at the top of the list.

 - Savegames get corrupted if the progress is saved when a projectile is in flight.
 Projectiles take flight often.
 Attemping to load a corrupted save causes the game to CTD.
-That said, this bug deters save-scumming.
+That said, this bug deters most in-combat save-scumming.

 - You cannot have villagers construct buildings if a villager is occupying the tile upon which the building is to be constructed.
 The villager should automatically get out of the way (as in StarCraft), but doesn't.